 Many Christians struggle with making disciples, they feel busy, overwhelmed, and not qualified.
-We understand this struggle, which is why we’ve created a Bible-based framework so any believe can master the art of disciplemaking.
+We understand this struggle, which is why we’ve created a Bible-based framework so any believer can master the art of disciplemaking.

 Today we will be speaking with Scott Morton, the International Funding Coach for The Navigators.
 For fourteen years, he led Navigator campus and marketplace ministries, in which he worked with students, business people, and missionaries, both stateside and overseas.
 For 12 years, he served as Vice President of The Navigators’ US Development Ministry.
 Scott is a published author of three books, including Down-to-Earth Discipling which is on our The Apprentice Approach Necessary Bookshelf list.
 All of this experience has given Scott a passion for walking alongside people as they grow in their spiritual journeys.
 Scott is a long-time friend of mine and I’m happy to share our conversation with you!
 So without further delay, let’s jump in!

 Jack: Scott, thank you for taking the time being with us and I’ve always been intrigued by not only your full-time job, but also your personal ministry that you’ve had.
 You’ve always talked about/modeled a personal ministry, besides having this full-time job; how did you get started with that, Scott?